Aksa Beach: Safety

 Quicksand is also found in the waters, often causing danger.

-Drowning incident
+Drowning incidents

 Aksa Beach, located in Mumbai, India, has been identified as one of the beaches with the highest number of drowning incidents.
 Records indicate that between 2006 and 2018, an average of 38 people drowned every year due to drowning incidents, while 445 individuals were rescued after near-drowning experiences and 45 lost their lives during 2006-2018.
 In total, 15 drowning spots have been identified along the beach, with the highest number of incidents occurring in 2007.
 Pre-monsoon season, which coincides with the peak summer vacation period, is when the beach sees the greatest number of incidents, owing to the large crowds that gather there.